Ada-Developers-Academy/core-unit-2/sorting-algos/activity-sorting-algorithms.instructor.md

-# Activity: Sorting Algos Jigsaw
+# Instructor: Activity: Sorting Algos Jigsaw

+### !callout-warning

+## Idk if I still like this activity

+I wrote this activity because I felt like the most important thing was to get the students to remember how to talk about sorting algorithms.
+Right now I feel like what's best is to maybe skip on this activity? idk.

+### !end-callout

 ## Goal